 IN parameter of the stored procedure.
 Inside the stored procedure, we select all offices that locate in the country specified by the

-Suppose, you want to get all offices in the USA, you just need to pass a value (USA) to the stored procedure as follows:
+Suppose, we want to get all offices in the USA, we just need to pass a value (USA) to the stored procedure as follows:

-To get all offices in France, you pass the France literal string to the
+To get all offices in France, we pass the France literal string to the

 GetOfficeByCountry stored procedure as follows: